The file system

 walkdir(dir; topdown=true, follow_symlinks=false, onerror=throw)

-Return an iterator that walks the directory tree of a directory.
+Returns an iterator that traverses the directory tree.
 The iterator returns a tuple containing (rootpath, dirs, files)

 .
-The directory tree can be traversed top-down or bottom-up.
+The directory tree can be traversed from top to bottom or from bottom to top.
 If walkdir

 or stat